-

 h-CLAT (Human Cell Line Activation Test): analyzes the immune response of dendritic cells.

-Epicutaneous test (Patch Test) : controlled application of the substance on human skin (often on healthy volunteers or validated models).
+Patch test : controlled application of the substance to human skin (often on healthy volunteers or validated models).

-Local skin sensitization test (LLNA – Local Lymph Node Assay) , carried out on animal models according to international regulatory requirements (although gradually replaced by alternative in vitro methods).
+Local lymph node assay (LLNA) , performed on animal models according to international regulatory requirements (although gradually being replaced by alternative in vitro methods).

 Products and matrices concerned

-The skin sensitivity study applies to a wide range of products:
+Skin sensitivity testing applies to a wide range of products:

-- Finished cosmetic products : creams, serums, lotions, deodorants, hair coloring, sunscreens.
+• Finished cosmetic products : creams, serums, lotions, deodorants, hair dyes, sunscreens.

 Industrial and regulatory applications